DecentraLabsCom/Blockchain-Services/README.md

   Authentication and authorization service connecting your lab access control system to the blockchain
 ---

-# Auth Service
+# Blockchain Auth Service

-JWT authentication microservice for the DecentraLabs ecosystem.
+JWT authentication microservice for the DecentraLabs ecosystem with full Ethereum wallet capabilities.

 <figure><img src=".gitbook/assets/DecentraLabs - Lab Access.png" alt=""><figcaption></figcaption></figure>

-This microservice provides web3-based JWT tokens and offers a bridge between institutional access control systems (like the **Lab Gateway** in the figure above) with the blockchain-based smart contracts.
+This microservice provides web3-based JWT tokens and offers a bridge between institutional access control systems (like the **Lab Gateway** in the figure above) with the blockchain-based smart contracts. **Now extended with complete Ethereum wallet functionality** for creating, managing, and interacting with blockchain assets.

 The following image shows the sequence diagram that illustrates the process for authenticating and authorizing a (wallet-logged in) user in the lab provider infrastructure through DecentraLabs.